bharatk21k/lesscode-iac/README.md

 # Under the hood
 ## Microservice
-Contain all the terraform scripts to create a complete microservice environment.
+Contain all the terraform scripts to create a complete microservice environment from scratch.
 ### In AWS
 ![IAC](IAC.png)
 #### cert